 For example, when I visit my boyfriend’s family, if his mother asks if I want a chocolate, I MUST eat that chocolate – there’s no other way around it.

 The hospitality can be a little overwhelming in Albania for tourists sometimes – just say yes, and let yourself be looked after!

 4. Go to the Albanian Riviera

-5. Eat the local food
+5. Eat the Local Food

 For example, along the Albanian Riviera make sure you try seafood.
 It’s fresh, delicious and (most of the time) comes straight from the sea onto your dinner plate.

-6. Learn a few words
+6. Learn a Few Words of Albanian

 Albanians really appreciate you trying to speak their language, even if you do get it wrong!
 The Albanian language is unlike any other language in the world – that’s a fact, not an opinion.

-Fun fact: The North and the south have different dialects so they cannot understand what each other are saying.
+Fun fact: the north and the south have different dialects so they cannot understand what each other are saying.

 Here are a few words that you should learn: